SiriDB/siridb-nodejs-addon/README.md

 ```

 ### Error Codes
-When an error has occurred the `error_msg` in the response contains details about the error.
-Sometimes its useful to act on a specific error, for example you might want to retry the request in case of `ERR_SERVER` while a
-`ERR_INSERT` error indicates something is wrong with the data.
+Sometimes its useful to act on a specific error, for example you might want to retry the request in case of `ERR_SERVER` while a `ERR_INSERT` error indicates something is wrong with the data.

 The following error codes can be returned: